Visim

 Geology

-The Middle Urals here are a low mountain range of Paleozoic metamorphic and igneous rocks, heavily eroded to moderate heights of 700-900 meters.
-The continental divide between Ob (Arctic) and Kama-Volga (Caspian) drainage crosses the reserve.
+The Middle Urals here are a low mountain range of Paleozoic metamorphic and igneous rocks, heavily eroded to moderate heights reaching up to approximately 700 meters above sea level.
+[1] The continental divide between the Ob (Arctic) and Kama-Volga (Caspian) drainage basins crosses the reserve, making it a hydrological landmark.

 Climate And Weather

-Continental mountain climate.
-January minus 16, July 16-17 degrees.
-Precipitation 500-600 millimeters.
+The reserve has a humid continental mountain climate (Köppen Dfb classification).
+[1] January temperatures average approximately minus 16 degrees Celsius, and July averages 16-17 degrees Celsius.
+Precipitation is 500-600 millimeters annually.
+The average growing season is approximately 141 days.
 The Urals cause slight precipitation differences between western and eastern slopes.

 Human History

 The Middle Urals have been heavily industrialized since the 18th century with mining and smelting.
-Surrounding forests were logged for charcoal.
-The reserve protects one of the few remaining pristine areas in this industrial region.
+Surrounding forests were logged for charcoal to fuel metallurgical industries.
+The reserve protects one of the few remaining areas of pristine forest in this highly industrialized region, providing a contrast to the altered landscape surrounding it.

 Park History

-Established 1971 to preserve reference conditions for the Middle Ural mountain forests heavily impacted by surrounding industry.
-The reserve provides ecological baseline data for assessing industrial impacts.
+Established in 1971 to preserve reference conditions for the Middle Ural mountain forests heavily impacted by surrounding industry, the reserve has served as an ecological baseline for assessing industrial impacts in the Ural region.
+[1] UNESCO MAB Biosphere Reserve designation in 2001 formalized its international scientific importance.

 Major Trails And Attractions

-Old-growth Ural forests.
-Europe-Asia continental divide.
-Mountain scenery at the Ural backbone.
-The contrast with surrounding industrial landscape emphasizes the reserve value.
+Old-growth Ural forests, the Europe-Asia continental divide, and mountain scenery at the Ural backbone are the reserve's primary features.
+[1] Ecological trails provide access for authorized visitors.
+The contrast with the surrounding industrial landscape emphasizes the reserve's conservation value.

 Visitor Facilities And Travel